spurcell/docs/docs/messages.md

 	// handle error
 }
 ```
+When a handler is ommitted, the respective message is still listened for as a signal to continue execution.
+Imagine if this wasn't true: you only care about handling success, but a request fails – if you weren't listening for that failure you wouldn't know that the success message will never come, and the process would hang.
+In effect, when no explicit handler is provided, an implicit one is put in its place.

 If both handlers are omitted, a semicolon is required:

 ```
 myService("hello");
 ```

+Both handlers being omitted means you don't care about success *or* failure; in this case, execution can continue immediately, and the implicit listening behavior is not necessary.

 # Asynchronous Requests